Below are answers to many common, and some not-so-common questions asked by our visitors. If you feel we've left one

 Reservations must be made no more than four months, and no less than two days, prior to the permit start date.
-Please visit the backcountry permits page for more information.
+Please visit the backcountry trip planner for more information.

 Can I reserve a permit over the phone?

 No, we do not accept reservations by phone.

 Is there a list for cancellations?